rajeshsharmadl/tutorials/Task Management/DevOps/README.md

 Work item is a unit of work which needs to be done in a product.
 Multiple items co-exist during product development.

 **Backlog**
-A collection of work items to be developed in the future.
-It is used to quickly define a requirement which is yet to be started.
+A collection of all work items to be developed in a project.
+It is used to quickly define a requirement which is needs to be completed.

 **Types of Backlog**